 How To Make An Executable File From A Text File

 Congratulations!
 You did it!
-This concludes our tutorial on how to make an executable file from a text file that will automatically execute in the macOS, Unix, or Linux Terminal.
+You now know how to make an executable file from a text file that will automatically execute in the macOS, Unix, or Linux Terminal.
 Give yourself a high five and grab a beer.
 Actually, grab us a beer too while you are at it.
 These tutorials don’t write themselves.

 If you have any questions or comments, then please let us know in the comments.